scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure-1.md

 * You should use Kubernetes node size `Standard D2s v3` for Scalar DL node pool.
 * You should create 3 nodes in each node group for high availability in production.
-* You should configure autoscaling for the AKS cluster on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#set-the-cluster-autoscaler-profile-on-an-existing-aks-cluster).

 ### Steps